Your Guide To North Carolina Alimony

 Seeking spousal support in North Carolina is all about telling a story.
 Rather than a set formula, our courts rely on the details of your case to determine how much support, or alimony, is appropriate.

 Ensure your circumstances are presented in the best possible light to achieve your goals by working with an attorney who understands your needs.
-The attorneys of Combs & Lee, Attorneys at Law, PLLC, have a combined 50 years of experience in practice.
+The attorneys of Combs, Bradshaw & Lee, PLLC, have a combined 50 years of experience in practice.
 We know the local courts inside and out, and use this knowledge to help our clients position themselves for a better future.

 Protect Your Financial Wellbeing